Mindful Decluttering: How to Deal With Guilt and Eco-Anxiety

 I let the rest go.
 This isn’t giving up — it’s conserving energy.

-The world is too big to hold all at once, when I hold the whole world in your nervous system, depression, desperation is a very sane response.
+The world is too big to hold all at once, when I hold the whole world in my nervous system, depression, desperation is a very sane response.

 Instead, I will ground myself in my: